Are Work Illnesses Eligible To Receive Workers’ Compensation?

 Workers often do not realize that they have been exposed to toxic chemicals or other harsh substances until long after the fact.
 Exposure may only begin to cause problems for the worker years after exposure.

 Asbestos is the most well-known toxic substance associated with work exposure.
-Asbestos will often cause eventual lung problems, particularly lung cancer, but these problems may not appear until 10 to 40 years after asbestos exposure.
+Asbestos will often cause eventual lung problems, including mesothelioma, but these problems may not appear until 10 to 40 years after asbestos exposure.
 Toxic mold exposure is another common example.

-Workers’ compensation can still apply to these types of illnesses even though exposure occurred years ago, and even where you may have already left that particular employment.
+Workers’ compensation can still apply to these types of illnesses even though exposure occurred years ago, and even when you may have already left that particular place of employment.
 You should nonetheless report the illness to the employer, even when you no longer work in that position.
 Filing a claim immediately after you realize the connection between the illness and your working experience is also important.

 From a practical standpoint, illness cases that occur years after exposure can be difficult to prove.
-It is hard to definitively say that work caused the illness when there may have been other factors in your life that contribute to the illness, such as simple genetics or a smoking habit.
-Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.
+It is hard to definitively say that work caused the illness when there may have been other factors in your life that contributed to the occupational illness, such as simple genetics or a smoking habit.